 Discussion

-The goals of this report were to (i) describe a different approach for calculating trends from Audubon Christmas Bird Counts, (ii) demonstrate the approach using long-term count data for the American Robin, and (iii) qualitatively compare the trend results derived from the SVC approach to those derived using standard methods.
+The goals of this analysis were to (i) describe a improved approach for calculating trends from Audubon Christmas Bird Counts, (ii) demonstrate the approach using long-term count data for the American Robin as a case study, and (iii) qualitatively compare the trend results derived from the SVC approach to those derived using standard methods.
 We showed that the SVC approach generates trends at a finer spatial scale than the standard method, with comparable precision.
 Further, the SVC approach produced aggregate trends that were generally similar in direction, magnitude, and precision to those generated using standard methods.

 To put resolution gains into context, consider that a CBC circle has a radius of approximately 12 km and an area of 452 km2.
 A 100 km grid cell, covering 10,000 km2, is approximate 22 times larger than a CBC circle.
 In comparison, the average analytical stratum has an area of 104,378 km2, approximately 231 times the area of a CBC circle.
 Thus, the SVC approach brought an order of magnitude increase in spatial resolution when compared to the standard approach.
 This increased resolution is expected to facilitate finer scaled investigations into the drivers of winter bird trends (Thogmartin et al. 2004, Bled et al. 2013, Smith et al. 2015).